Enter my response with proper math syntax

 Function and operator syntax

-Functions and operators require specific syntax when they're used within your response.
+Functions and operators require specific syntax and notation when they're used within your response.

 NOTE: In general, you can assume that you should be using Möbius syntax unless your instructor has provided specific instructions that you're required to respond using Maple syntax.